StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## 🚀 Features
 - Scientifically-inspired systems and planetary design
 - Dynamic atmospheres and **EVE Volumetrics** cloud layers
-- Wormholes, pulsars, and other exotic phenomena
+- Wormholes, (pulsars in the future), and other exotic phenomena
 - Late-game contracts and discoveries
 - Optimized visuals with **Scatterer** and performance-tuned configs